rouenlee29/pulsifi/README.md

 - ended_at (date)
 - current_job (boolean)

 Index key for the fact table depends on the query pattern.
-For example, if the fact table is used mostly by headhunters / recruiters, it might be helpful to index the table by year of `started_at` and `current_job`, to identify those who have spent a long time in their current job.
+For example, if the fact table is used mostly by headhunters / recruiters, it might be helpful to index the table by year of `started_at` and `current_job`, to identify those who have spent a long time at their current job and more likely to be ready for a new job.

 Person (dimension table)
 - profile_id (string, primary key, links to profile_id in fact table)